KQM-git/TCL/docs/characters/anemo/kaedehara-kazuha.md

 **Notes**

-* The elemental damage is applied before Midare Ranzan, allowing it to swirl without a pre-existing aura on enemies, additionally this also means that the applied aura can react with pre-existing aura, potentially resulting in no swirl.
+* The elemental damage is applied before Midare Ranzan, allowing it to Swirl without a pre-existing aura on enemies, additionally this also means that the applied aura can react with pre-existing aura, potentially resulting in no Swirl.
 * Absorption priority: Pyro > Hydro > Electro > Cryo

 </TabItem>